KALalev18/Capstone-Project/README.md

 https://github.com/user-attachments/assets/2389b6be-4e9b-4e50-91f2-fecacca79f3c

-## demo of related the dashboard layout and connected it to the main page(API is connected yet)
+## demo of related the dashboard layout and connected it to the main page(API is connected)